 While using proper lighting, limit computer usage or making regular eye exercises are a solution, there are some applications and software which do most of the work for you.

-Well, installing such software like Iris is definitely a must.
+Well, installing such software as Iris is definitely a must.